How to design emails and build email templates that engage, convert, and put your customer first

 - Preheader text

 The preheader text is a brief sentence that conveys the essence of your email.

-Its text appears in an email’s inbox preview and helps evoke the reader’s interest to open your email to begin with.
-This is a great part of an email to A/B test to understand the impact it has on open rate.
+Its text appears in an email’s inbox preview and helps evoke the reader’s interest to open your email, to begin with.
+This is a great part of an email to A/B test to understand the impact it has on the open rate.